mfsjr/manifold-dx/README.md

 # Manifold-dx for React

-Simplified state management, based on new approaches to providing unidirectional predictability, and a great development experience with mutation checking, type safety from TypeScript, and 'time-travel'.
+Simplified state management, based on new approaches to providing unidirectional predictability, automatic / configurable
+mutation checking, type safety from TypeScript, and 'time-travel'.

 Ok, what are these so-called "new approaches"?